The 14 Very Best Things to Do in Kefalonia, Greece

 You can walk over one of Europe’s longest stone bridges, soak up the welcoming evening atmosphere, hit the beach, or even walk to one of the island’s most iconic landmarks – Saint Theodore Lighthouse.

-We’ve put a post together about the best things to do in Argostoli to help plan your visit.
+We’ve put together a post about the best things to do in Argostoli to help you plan your visit.

 3 | Head up Mount Ainos